tshanedc/bikesharing_finalproject/README.md

 ## Provisional Model for Machine Learning

 - Run a series of regression on correlation between the factors such as weather, seasonality, characteristics of area (office, leisure, academic, etc…) with the usage of PBS.
 - Visualize the maps of each city and  show popular routes.
-Combine the map image with layering and pop-up highlighting the major stations, landmarks to assess the main incentives of riders choosing that routes.
+Combine the map image with layering and pop-up highlighting the major stations, landmarks to assess the main incentives of riders choosing that route.